 On the other side of this coin, you’ve got to be willing to deal with the consequence of a call going wrong.
 And you know what?
 It’s not that big of a deal.
 It doesn’t matter.
 If you completely screw it up, it doesn’t matter.

 I remember one of my first successful cold calls was with the head of marketing for a Fortune 500 company.
 And I remember being so nervous, but I also remember thinking that I really had nothing to lose.
 I realized that I’d gained nothing up til that point, so if I was willing to take risks on that call, I was more likely to be successful.
-As a result of that mindset, I was able to schedule that meeting, which ultimately turned into a sale.
+As a result of that mindset, I was able to get that meeting and schedule a time to talk, which ultimately turned into a sale.
 But if at any point along the way that call had gone south, and it didn’t turn into a meeting, so what?
 Like one of my mentors always used to say, “Some will.
 Some won’t.
 So what?
 Next.”

 I don’t mean get warmed up for the call; I mean warm up the actual cold calling interaction with the prospect as much as possible—before it happens.